-The Vermont Department of Health Laboratory offers two different types of environmental radiological testing.
+The Vermont Department of Health Laboratory offers two types of radiological testing: air and environmental testing.

-Radon in air testing is available to the public, while the laboratory also works with state partnerships to test other environmental samples.
+Radon in air testing is available to the public.